 Seminarians spend the second semester of year four residing in a parish for pastoral placement.
 In the first semester they continue studies in Scripture and Theology.
 The seminarian is thus encouraged to find a good personal synthesis between academic study and pastoral engagement.

-Sixth and Seventh years
+fifth, sixth and Seventh years